rezafotohi/FedAnil/README.md

 $ conda install pytorch torchvision torchaudio -c pytorch
 $ conda install -c conda-forge jupyter jupyterlab
 ```
 (4) Is torch installed successfully or not?
+Enter the following commands in the terminal:
 ```
 $ python3
 $ import torch